mircopergreffi/room-assigner/README.md

 Returns the optimal room assignments.
 Every room assignment has a score which is the sum of the votes assigned by members.
 A vote will be added in the room assignment score if and only if the voter is in the same room of member he voted for.
-Every room assignment possible is calculated and its score is calculated.
-The top 10 rooms are then sorted and shown.
+The score is computed for every room assignment possible.
+The top 10 rooms are then sorted by score descending and shown.
-This algorithm of finding the best room assignement is not very efficient, but for a small number of members and rooms it's feasible on modern hardware.
+This algorithm for finding the best room assignement is not very efficient, but for a small number of members and rooms it's feasible on modern hardware.

 ## Requirements
 It requires Python3 and pip for dependencies.